Warren ran away with the Democratic debate, survey by progressive group shows

 Just behind him was Sen. Cory Booker, D-N.J., at 10 percent, followed by Sen. Amy Klobuchar, D-Minn., at 6 percent.
 New York City Mayor Bill de Blasio, Rep. Tulsi Gabbard, D-Hawaii, and Washington Gov. Jay Inslee came next, tied at 3 percent.

-"I think it's a big win for Warren and Castro, especially when you consider Castro was coming into this debate with not very high name ID or standing in the polls," said María Urbina, Indivisible's national political director.
+"I think it's a big win for Warren and Castro, especially when you consider Castro was coming into this debate with not very high name, ID or standing in the polls," María Urbina, Indivisible's national political director, said.

 Urbina said Warren did a good job solidifying her position among progressives while Castro succeeded in getting noticed.
 She said it shows that the primary is far from settled and that the party's liberal base wants to learn more about all the candidates and hear them communicate with "courage and clarity."